 - .1 Refer to the requirements of Division 1 General Requirements. - .2 Selected Products - .1 Provide products and Materials that are new and free from all defects. - .2 The design has been based on the use of the first named product where multiple products have been listed. - .3 Quality of Products - .1 All products provided to be CSA and/or ULC approved where applicable. - .2 If products specified are not CSA approved, obtain approval of the relevant provincial regulatory authority.
-Pay all applicable charges levied and make all modifications required for approval. - .4 Uniformity of Manufacture - .1 Unless otherwise specifically called for in the NMS, uniformity of manufacture is to be maintained for similar products throughout the Work. - .5 Use of Products during Construction - .1 Any equipment used for temporary or construction purposes is to be approved by the Contract Administrator.
-Clean and restore to "as new" condition all equipment prior to the time of facility closeout.
+Pay all applicable charges levied and make all modifications required for approval. - .3 Refer to Division 1 General Requirements for further information. - .4 Uniformity of Manufacture - .1 Unless otherwise specifically called for in the NMS, uniformity of manufacture to be maintained for similar products throughout the Work. - .5 Use of Products during Construction - .1 Any equipment used for temporary or construction purposes is to be approved by the Contract Administrator.
+Clean and restore to "as new" condition all equipment prior to the time of Substantial Performance.